markNZed/processism-react-three/storyboard.md

 Expand on the concept of agency
 ### 9.2.2.
 Animation
 ### 9.2.3.
 Narration
-As we've journeyed through processism, we've seen that systems are intricate webs of relationships and processes.
+As we've journeyed through process philosophy, we've seen that systems are intricate webs of relationships and processes.
 Now, let's delve into how this perspective reshapes our understanding of agency—the capacity to act and make choices.

 Consider the concept of hierarchical impredicativity, where processes are defined in terms of themselves within a hierarchy.
 Expanding this idea to heterarchical impredicativity, we recognize that we participate in multiple systems simultaneously, each influencing and being influenced by others in complex ways.